KoalasinTraffic/KoalasinTraffic.github.io/spd/_tower/splash.md

 * Splash damage: A cannonball is launched and deals the same amount of damage to all nearby targets on impact.

-* Arc projectiles: Cannonballs move at moderate speeds and will miss depending on the direction of the enemies.
+* Arc projectiles: Cannonballs move at moderate speeds and can miss depending on the enemy movement.

 * AI: Targets the closest enemy and focuses until out of range.